s-celles/platform-pic8bit/README.md

-# PIC 8-bit Platform for PlatformIO
+# PIC 8-bit platform for PlatformIO

 ⚠️  UNOFFICIAL PLATFORM - NOT SUPPORTED BY MICROCHIP ⚠️